shipwright-io/build/DEVELOPMENT.md

    image registry you push to, or `kind.local` if you're using [KinD](https://kind.sigs.k8s.io).

-1. Build and deploy the operator from source, from within the root of the repo:
+1. Build and deploy the controller from source, from within the root of the repo:

    ```sh
    ko apply -P -R -f deploy/
    ```

-The above steps give you a running Build operator that executes the code from your current branch.
+The above steps give you a running Build controller that executes the code from your current branch.

-### Redeploy operator
+### Redeploy controller

-As you make changes to the code, you can redeploy your operator with:
+As you make changes to the code, you can redeploy your controller with:

    ```sh
    ko apply -P -R -f deploy/